thomas-mangin/vyos-hacker-toolkit/README.md

-vyos-extra provide a toold to help build and test VyOS.

-# Rationale
+Hacking VyOS should be easy, this tools helps with the groundwork.

-As it is not possible to compile VyOS directly MacOS (even using Docker), a Linux Virtual Machine is needed to develop and test on vyos-1x.
-This tool make some common operation easier:
+My day to day machine runs OSX, unfortunately it is not possible to compile the VyOS ISO directly on MacOS (even using Docker - at least until they implement mknod), so I needed a Linux Virtual Machine for it.
+I also like to have an agreable workflow so I started working on some code to automate my most common tasks, which evolved from a small number of shell script to this python project.

- * compiling and installing vyox-1x
+But should you be developing on Linux, setting your build server to 127.0.0.1:22 will cause the program to use the current user on the local machine and will surely make hacking on VyOS easier and more agreable.

+So if you need to:
- * building and testing the VyOS ISO
+ * build (and test) the VyOS ISO
+ * update VyOS to the latest rolling (including using the latest rolling)
+ * branch and edit code from your VyOS github repository
- * pushing code change to a router
+ * push codes change to a router
- * updating a router to the latest VyOS image

-In the case of a build server (used to compile VyOS) using 127.0.0.1 and port 22, will skip using SSH and use the local machine, so the tool not require a VM.
+Then read on.

 # Quick Installation

-The tools can be run directly from the source code folder but it may be easiest to build a zipapp from the provided tools and move it in your $PATH.
+The tools can be run directly from the source code folder but it may be easiest to build a zipapp (a self contain python program) from the provided tools and move it in your $PATH.

+It can be done as following:
 ```
-cd
 git clone git@github.com:thomas-mangin/vyos-extra extra
 cd vyos-extra
 ./release vyos
-sudo mv vyos /usr/local/bin/
+mv vyos /usr/local/bin/
-sudo cp ./etc/vyos-extra.conf.sample /etc/vyos-extra.conf
+cp ./etc/vyos-extra.conf.sample /usr/local/etc/vyos-extra.conf
-cd ..
-rm -rf vyos-extra
+vi /usr/local/etc/vyos-extra.conf
+vyos setup build
 ```

-It can also be installed using `setup.py`.
+The application can also be installed using `setup.py`, or ran directly from the repository, but until there is a PyPI release, this is not the recommended way.

-Then edit `/etc/vyos-extra.conf` to configure your build server(s) and router(s).
+Then edit `/usr/local/etc/vyos-extra.conf` to configure your build server(s) and router(s).

+You should setup one build server (normally called build) where the tools will setup a VyOS development environment, and one router where you can test new image / code change.

-it is also possible to use environment variable, prepending the name with "VYOS_", and using the same name in upper case.
-For example
+While the configuration file is the prefered configuration way, it is also possible to use environment variable (which will take precedence), prepending the name with "VYOS_", and using the same name in upper case.

+For example, doing this to change which email get into a VyOS ISO
 ```
-export VYOS_BUILD_HOST=10.0.0.1
-export VYOS_BUILD_HOST=22
-export VYOS_GLOBAL_EMAIL=me@home.com
+env VYOS_GLOBAL_EMAIL=ci@buiness.com vyos make iso
+env VYOS_ROUTER_USER=vyos vyos ssh router
 ```

 # Tools